 Packing light for a transatlantic crossing can seem like an impossible task as these trips take you through a vast range of temperatures and conditions

-- 2 sets of foul weather gear
+- 2 sets of offshore waterproofs

-- Boots and trainers
+- Sailing boots and deck trainers

 - 1 full midlayer + 1 fleece

 - 2 long sleeve t-shirts

 - 3/4 leggings

 - 4 sailing hats

 - 3 pairs warm socks, 3 pairs light socks

 - 2 sets of sailing sunglasses